linsalrob/atavide_lite/paper/paper.md

 For example, when processing thousands of samples from the Sequence Read Archive (SRA) `[@Leinonen2011-yd:2011]`, we found that some samples failed to download, and we had to interrupt the pipeline to fix the issue.
-Similarly, when using large computations, such as comparing sequence reads to a database of reference sequences, the computation occasionally times out because of limitations of the compute environment, or the computation fails for other reasons.
+Similarly, when using large computations, such as comparing sequence reads to a database of reference sequences using MMSeqs `[@Steinegger2017-qw:2017]`, the computation occasionally times out because of limitations of the compute environment, or the computation fails for a variety of other reasons.

 Finally, each of the computational platforms we use has nuances for the most efficient computational processing.
 For example, our local HPC has a very fast local disk which is available from a non-standard location and is only available to compute nodes.
-The Australian National Computational Infrastructure's Gadi system does not support array jobs.
+The Australian National Computational Infrastructure's Gadi system does not support large array jobs.
 The Pawsey Supercomputing Centre's Setonix system regularly deletes files on their "/scratch" disk, but has a large S3 storage system that is available to all compute nodes.

 Therefore, we created a set of modular steps that can be run independently, and that are optimised for each of the computational platforms we use.
 We include generic scripts that should be suitable